Ohio Public Defender: News Archives

 Below is an archive of all news and announcements released by the Office of the Ohio Public Defender.
 Please see our home page for our most recent news releases.

-The Office of the Ohio Public Defender is seeking an Assistant Public Defender for the Appeals and Post-Conviction section of its Legal Department.
+The Office of the Ohio Public Defender is seeking a Contract Attorney for court of common pleas casework in Trumbull County.

 After 10 years and seven months of incarceration, Tim Howard—an innocent man—was freed from prison on July 8, 2017.
 Tim's release was made possible by the Office of the Ohio Public Defender Wrongful Conviction Project's hard work and relentless pursuit of justice.